 Mayor Bruno would also like to look at what could be seen from SR-9.
-She hoped consideration for what is aesthetically pleasing to view from SR-9.
+She hoped consideration would be given to what is aesthetically pleasing to view from SR-9.
 She asked that things like having parking lots be located behind buildings be considered when revising the standards.